Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pneumothorax.md

 - Ventilator mode also affects how rapidly the pneumothorax evolves
 	- Volume-cycled modes of ventilation continue to force same volume into pneumothorax which may cause aggressive increase in pneumothorax
 	- Pressure-cycled modes of ventilation provide smaller tidal volumes as the pneumothorax grows and since airway pressure is fixed, the pneumothorax may reach equilibrium with the ventilator causing the pneumothorax to present in a more gradual fashion
+## Other Considerations
+- Differential diagnosis of spontaneous pneumothorax in women of childbearing age
+	 - Primary spontaneous pneumothorax.
+	- LAM (Lymphangioleiomyomatosis).
+	- Pneumocystis.
+	- Catamenial pneumothorax (accounts for ~25%)
 # Investigations
 ## Imaging
 - Bedside ultrasound[^1]